v1ctoriale1gh/garden-planner-cli/README.md

 # GardenPlanner

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/garden_planner`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to your new the Garden Planner CLI!
+This CLI gives you a list of viable plants for an outdoor garden in the location of your choice that you can then plant in your own 8 planting spaces (you can add many of the same or different vegetables to your own garden).

 ## Installation